List of the Smashing Pumpkins band members

 (left to right) Kiki Wong, Jack Bates, Billy Corgan, Jimmy Chamberlin, Katie Cole and James Iha.

 The Smashing Pumpkins is an alternative rock band formed in Chicago, Illinois, in 1988.
 The band was formed by guitarist/vocalist Billy Corgan and guitarist James Iha after the demise of Corgan's first band, the Marked.
 The two musicians were soon joined by bassist D'arcy Wretzky and drummer Jimmy Chamberlin.
-Since its inception, the Smashing Pumpkins has gone through multiple line-up changes, with Corgan the only consistent member.
+Since its inception, the Smashing Pumpkins has gone through several line-up changes, with Corgan the only consistent member.

 Their current formation includes Corgan alongside Iha (who rejoined in 2018) and Chamberlin, who has had four tenures.
-The band also tours with keyboardist Katie Cole and bassist Jack Bates (both of whom first joined in 2015), and guitarist Kiki Wong (since 2024).
+The band also tours with bassist Jack Bates (who first joined in 2015), and guitarist Kiki Wong (since 2024).